gregorias/pycodec2/README.md

 Codec2 assumes that input files: use 8kHz bitrate, 16-bit width samples, and a single channel.

+Look for `_modes` in `pycodec2/pycodec2.pyx` for a list of currently supported modes.

 This library is considered complete.
 Please notify me or send a pull request on Github if you notice any bugs.